gregates/gregates.github.io/content/pmtud.md

 well.
 We went to stand up more EC2 capacity.
 There was an availability zone in which the 5th-generation instances weren't available (I think they were to customers, but they wouldn't let us use them there at the time, probably to make sure there was enough supply for customer demand).
-So we did another qualifying run with our load generation on 4th-generation instance types, which lacked ENA.
+So we did another qualifying run with our load generator on 4th-generation instance types, which lacked ENA.

 Now, we had specialized our configuration change so that it only applied when we